openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 The tests are commands that run on the target system over ``ssh``.
 Each test is written in Python and makes use of the ``unittest`` module.

-The :ref:`testimage <ref-classes-testimage>` class runs tests on an image when called using the following::
+The :ref:`ref-classes-testimage` class runs tests on an image when called using the following::

    $ bitbake -c testimage image